microsoft/StigRepo/README.md

 ### Azure Infrastructure

-Execute the __ Powershell commands below to install the StigRepo Module, build your Stig Repository, and prepare an Azure Automation account to enforce/report STIG compliance for Azure Infrastructure.
+Execute the seven Powershell commands below to install the StigRepo Module, build your Stig Repository, and prepare an Azure Automation account to enforce/report STIG compliance for Azure Infrastructure.

 Prerequisites - Powershell session must be connected to an Azure Subscription (Connect-AzAccount) and an Azure Automation account must already exist within the subscription.